JazzMaster/LazGFX/README.md

 The pyramid(tetrahedron) demo has been SDL v2 patched and now utilizes event based input alongside OGL.

-		There is no text (OutText) functions in OGL right now.
+		There is no text (OutText) functions in any of the OGL demos right now.
-		(those are -not currently implemented- freeGLUT functions)

-SDL OutText routines DO NOT WORK with OGL/freeGLUT.
+SDL OutText routines DO NOT WORK when combined with OGL/freeGLUT.
 THEY MUST BE REWRITTEN.
+With SDL/SDL2- by itself--this works as intended.

 #### Library DEMO output